axieinfinity/ronin-documentation/docs/basics/applications/ronin-bridge/withdrawal-limits.md

 For Tier 3 review, it will cost a fee (~0,001%) mainly to cover the fund for unlocking transaction.

-## Daily withdrawal limits
+## Daily withdrawal limit

-We have also updated the software so that a total maximum withdrawal volume per day can be set.
-The initial value cap of $50M.
-Since a Tier 3 withdrawal already requires human review, it will not be counted in this daily withdrawal limit.
+We also limit the total withdrawal volume of Tier 1 and Tier 2 withdrawals.
+The initial daily withdrawal limit is set as $50M.
+Note that, as Tier 3 withdrawals already require human review, it will not be counted in this daily withdrawal limit.